RELDEC: Reinforcement Learning-Based Decoding of Moderate Length LDPC Codes: Channel State Adaptability Via Meta-learning

 }

 {\linespread{0.99}\selectfont

 }

-At the start of the meta-learning phase, the action-values corresponding to the $k$-th local policy are initialized using action-values corresponding to the global policy as shown in Step 5.
-The Q-learning error $\mathcal{L}(\mathcal{D}_{\mathbf{L}'})$, where a mini-batch $\mathcal{D}_{\mathbf{L}'}\subset \mathcal{B}_k$ contains MDP instances corresponding to a training sample $\mathbf{L}'$, is updated after every $x\ll \ell_{\max}$ training steps in each learning episode which may result in an overall loss $\mathcal{L}_k$ that is smaller than a threshold $\mathcal{L}_{\min}$.
-In this case we can move on to learning the next training example before all $\ell_{\max}$ learning steps are executed for the current training example.
-Furthermore, this modification helps to speed-up the adaptation phase for online learning as the same adaptation steps are used there (see Algorithm \ref{alg:mrl1_ldpc3}).
-As the agent repeatedly interacts with the environment by taking actions according to
+{Learning is carried out through a full BP iteration, as demonstrated in Step 11, based on the chosen cluster $a$ in Step 10 of Algorithm \ref{alg:mrl1_ldpc}.
+The Q-learning error $\mathcal{L}(\mathcal{D}_{\mathbf{L}'})$ is updated in Step~20 after every $x\ll \ell_{\max}$ training steps in each learning episode, where a mini-batch $\mathcal{D}_{\mathbf{L}'}\subset \mathcal{B}_k$ contains MDP instances corresponding to a training sample $\mathbf{L}'$.
+This update may result in an overall loss $\mathcal{L}_k$ that is smaller than a threshold $\mathcal{L}_{\min}$.
+If this occurs, learning can proceed to the next training example before completing all $\ell_{\max}$ learning steps for the current example.
+The local policy $\pi_k(s_a^{(\ell)})$, optimized in Step 29 as $Q_\ell(s_a^{(\ell)},a)$, is iteratively updated in Step 16 by taking actions in Step 10 according to (\ref{eq:egreedy2}).
+These Q-learning updates decrease the local loss $\mathcal{L}_k$ in Step 23.}